Confluence Outdoor

-Confluence Outdoor (formerly known as Confluence Watersports) is an American manufacturer of kayaks, canoes, and related accessories.
-The company comprises eight separate brands which each specialize in paddling sport boats or accessories.
+Pelican International USA Inc. (formerly known as Confluence Outdoor and Confluence Watersports) is an American manufacturer of kayaks, canoes, and related accessories.
+The company comprises seven separate brands which each specialize in paddling sport boats or accessories.

+On May 12, 2025, it was one of the assets acquired by a group of investors who expressed interest after its parent company filed for bankruptcy in the USA and Canada.
+Following this, Confluence Outdoor merged its operations with Pelican International, creating a new entity called Pelican International USA, Inc.

 History

-American Capital financially sponsored the merger of Wilderness Systems and Mad River Canoe in 1998 to form Confluence Holdings Corporation, known as Confluence Watersports, which it then purchased in 2002.
+In 1998, American Capital sponsored the merger of Wilderness Systems and Mad River Canoe.
+When the financial services firm acquired Confluence Watersports in 2002, the new entity became known as Confluence Holdings Corporation (CHC).

 In 2005, Confluence purchased Watermark, acquiring the Dagger, Harmony Gear, Adventure Technology, and Perception brands.
-The company then acquired Bomber Gear in 2010.

 Sue Rechner joined the company as CEO in 2007, coming from Victorinox Swiss Army.

-On April 22, 2014, J.H.
-Whitney & Company purchased Confluence Holdings Corporation from American Capital.
-They renamed it Confluence Outdoor and announced plans "to grow the business into a full-service outdoor recreation company."
+On April 22, 2014, four years after purchasing Bomber Gear, CHC was acquired by J.H.
+Whitney & Company and was renamed Confluence Outdoor and announced plans "to grow the business into a full-service outdoor recreation company."
 On December 16, 2019, it was announced that Confluence had been acquired by Pelican International, a Canadian manufacturer of kayaks and other outdoor products.

+In spring 2025, following a bankruptcy procedure in Canada, Pelican International was dissolved, and the assets purchased by a group headed by Pelican's former CEO.
+In late summer, 2025, the new ownership changed the name of Confluence to Pelican International USA.